- The MSI Driver and Software Setup stuck issue is triggered due to a corrupt or outdated device driver or even missing permissions.

 - Open the MSI official website.
 Enter the name of the product you want to download the driver for, such as the motherboard model name or GPU name.

-- Click the download button on the right product from the search result.
-It will take you to the download centre, click the drop-down menu and choose your operating system.
+- Click the Download button on the right product from the search result.
+It will take you to the download center, where you can choose the operating system.

-If uninstalling and reinstalling the driver did not work, try to download the driver directly from the MSI official download centre.
+If uninstalling and reinstalling the driver did not work, try to download the driver directly from the MSI official download center.
 Manufacturer websites usually have the latest version of the driver available with bug fixes and performance improvements.
-This can help you fix any glitches that may have bugged the older version.

 5. Download the driver from the chip manufacturer

-- Visit AMD or Nvidia official website to download the latest driver directly from the supplier.
+- Visit the AMD or Nvidia website to download the latest driver directly from the supplier.

-- In the download centre, search for your GPU version and download the latest driver version available.
+- In the download center, search for your GPU model or any other device, and download the latest driver version available.

 - Make sure to disable the antivirus program installed on your system before running the driver installer.

 Downloading directly from the chip supplier is one way to get the latest updates installed.
-In addition, OEMs like GeForce and AMD can have the newer version available before MSI that can help you fix any glitches in earlier versions of the device driver.
+In addition, OEMs like GeForce and AMD can have the newer version available before MSI, which can help you fix any glitches in earlier device driver versions.